 Project Background

 The Promotion of Business and Transformational Services (hereafter referred to as ProBATs) is jointly carried out by the Ministry of Industrialisation, Trade and SME Development (MITSMED) and the Gesellschaft für Internationale Zusammenarbeit (GIZ).
-The objective of ProBATs is to enhance the conditions for entrepreneurial activity in Namibia, which should allow Namibian businesses realise their growth potential.
+The objective of ProBATs is to enhance the conditions for entrepreneurial activity in Namibia, which should allow Namibian businesses to realize their growth potential.

 Objectives: